-□ Visit www.medicare.gov □ Click on "Talk to Someone" in the middle of the homepage □ You now have the following options ○ Option #1: You can have a live chat with a 1-800-MEDICARE (1-800-633-4227) representative state.
-Method State Health Insurance Assistance Program (SHIP) - Contact Information
+□ Visit www.medicare.gov □ Click on "Talk to Someone" in the middle of the homepage □ You now have the following options ○ Option #1: You can have a live chat with a 1-800-MEDICARE (1-800-633-4227) representative

-Option #2: You can select your State from the dropdown menu and click GO.
+Option #2: You can select your STATE from the dropdown menu and click GO.
+This will take you to a page with phone numbers and resources specific to your state.